Skip to main content

 27th Legislative District

 Sen. Yasmin Trudeau is seeking another term representing the 27th Legislative District in the state Senate.
 She first joined the Senate when the Pierce County Council unanimously selected her to fill Sen. Jeannie Darneille’s seat in 2021.
-She was elected to the seat since and has distinguished herself as a progressive voice.
+She has since been retained by voters and distinguished herself as a progressive voice.
 Outside of the Senate, she works as the Race Equity Unit manager for the Washington State Office of the Attorney General.

 In Olympia, Trudeau has made ambitious strides toward progress.
 Recently, she was the primary sponsor of a bill to reduce police violence by prohibiting the practice of hog-tying in the wake of the killing of Manuel Ellis by three Tacoma police officers.
 Trudeau was also a primary sponsor of bills to cover lactation consulting under Medicaid and offer voluntary professional licensing for providers, to increase middle housing options, to establish both Eid al-Fitr and Hannukah as state holidays, and to strengthen jury diversity so our criminal legal system functions more fairly.
 Her priorities have long centered on building safe and sustainable communities, including through investments in environmental protections, behavioral health services, accessible housing, food security, and more.

 Republican Carole Sue Braaten is challenging Trudeau this year.
 In 2012, she ran for a state House seat representing Legislative District 25 but did not make it past the primary.
-In this race, she has yet to release a campaign platform or website as of late August.
+In this race, her voters pamphlet entry is filled with deeply transphobic misinformation as well as an emphasis on expanding militarized policing and disaster planning.
+Her vision of the challenges facing the district is divisive and fear-based, and she offers no real solutions for the most pressing issues.

 Yasmin Trudeau is the best choice in this race for the Legislative District 27 senate seat.

 Sen. Yasmin Trudeau is seeking another term representing the 27th Legislative District in the state Senate.
 She first joined the Senate when the Pierce County Council unanimously selected her to fill Sen. Jeannie Darneille’s seat in 2021.
-She was elected to the seat since and has distinguished herself as a progressive voice.
+She has since been retained by voters and distinguished herself as a progressive voice.
 Outside of the Senate, she works as the Race Equity Unit manager for the Washington State Office of the Attorney General.

 In Olympia, Trudeau has made ambitious strides toward progress.
 Recently, she was the primary sponsor of a bill to reduce police violence by prohibiting the practice of hog-tying in the wake of the killing of Manuel Ellis by three Tacoma police officers.
 Trudeau was also a primary sponsor of bills to cover lactation consulting under Medicaid and offer voluntary professional licensing for providers, to increase middle housing options, to establish both Eid al-Fitr and Hannukah as state holidays, and to strengthen jury diversity so our criminal legal system functions more fairly.
 Her priorities have long centered on building safe and sustainable communities, including through investments in environmental protections, behavioral health services, accessible housing, food security, and more.

 Republican Carole Sue Braaten is challenging Trudeau this year.
 In 2012, she ran for a state House seat representing Legislative District 25 but did not make it past the primary.
-In this race, she has yet to release a campaign platform or website as of late August.
+In this race, her voters pamphlet entry is filled with deeply transphobic misinformation as well as an emphasis on expanding militarized policing and disaster planning.
+Her vision of the challenges facing the district is divisive and fear-based, and she offers no real solutions for the most pressing issues.

 Yasmin Trudeau is the best choice in this race for the Legislative District 27 senate seat.